rapidsai/rapids.ai/documentation.md

 Notebooks can be found in two directories within the container:

 * `/rapids/notebooks/cuml` - cuML demo notebooks
-  * These notebooks have data pre-loaded in the container image and requires the following command to be run for decompression: `cd /rapids/notebooks/cuml/data && gunzip mortgage.npy.gz`
+*** These notebooks have data pre-loaded in the container image and requires the following command to be run for decompression: `cd /rapids/notebooks/cuml/data && gunzip mortgage.npy.gz`
 * `/rapids/notebooks/mortgage` - cuDF, Dask, XGBoost demo notebook
-  * This notebook requires download of [Mortgage Data](datasets/mortgage-data), see notebook `E2E.ipynb` for more details
+*** This notebook requires download of [Mortgage Data](datasets/mortgage-data), see notebook `E2E.ipynb` for more details
 {% endcapture %}
-{% include sec-l2r-gray.html content=rapids_container %}
+{% include sec-first-white.html content=section_container %}

+{% capture section_custom %}
 ## Custom Data and Advanced Usage

 See the [RAPIDS Demo Container](https://rapidsai.github.io/demos/containers/rapids-demo) page for more information about using custom datasets.
+{% endcapture %}
+{% include sec-left-gray.html content=section_custom %}

 {% include cta-footer.html
 name="Join the Community"